xostack/xotheme/content/_index.md

 +++
 title = "Welcome to XOtheme"
-description = "A minimal, accessible Zola theme for portfolios and blogs"
+description = "A minimal, accessible Zola theme for portfolios and blogs with Material Symbols Rounded icons"

 [extra]
 hero.title = "XOtheme"